zoomix/ionic_feeder/README.md

 * Show predicted supplier if there's been one used last 24hours.
 * Wrong suggested supplier when deleted.
 * Did the list become sluggish all of a sudden?
 Scrolling up and down stutters. (bug)
+* Load previous day's data when today is loaded.

 ##Used plugins